Compliance

 • Control or process personal data of 25,000+ Colorado consumers AND derive revenue from data sales

-• Additional right to opt-out of profiling for legal/similarly significant effects
+• Additional right to opt-out of profiling for legal or similarly significant effects

 • Universal opt-out mechanism recognition required